Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 INDIANA

 HB1099 Summary: Indiana and SHBB Inc are at it again.
 This time to raise the age of babies eligible for safe haven “relinquishment” from 30 to 60 days.
 The bill also repeals the definition of “abandoned infant” and amends definition of “foster youth.”
-According to Legislative Services Report the bill could potentially affect the DCS family case manager workload to the extent the policy and procedures for an abandoned infant are different than a safe haven infant.
+According to the Legislative Services Report, the bill could potentially affect the DCS family case manager workload to the extent the policy and procedures for an abandoned infant are different than a safe haven infant.
 State Appropriations: No. Age Limit: 60 days or less.
 ICWA Protections: No. OBC Access: No/Restrictive.
 Identifying information taken from OBC available, but no guarantee of OBC release.
 Disclosure Veto.

 Sponsor: Rep Dale DeVon (R)